...

 Preparation reduces risk more than people realize.

-A brief self-check helps prevent heat-related problems12 during illness.
+A brief self-check helps prevent heat-related problems during illness.

 Use a thermometer if possible.
 Guessing often fails.